-Primrose Hill occupies a spectacular position in St Mawes with stunning estuary views of the Percuil River and across to Froe Creek, the house itself is beautifully spacious, refined and immaculately presented and with the benefit of almost every modern convenience.
-A 10 minute walk will take you to the village harbour.
+Primrose Hill holiday home occupies a spectacular position in St Mawes with stunning estuary views of the Percuil River and across to Froe Creek.
+A luxury holiday home which is beautifully spacious, refined and immaculately presented and with the benefit of almost every modern convenience.
+A 10 minute walk will take you to St Mawes village harbour.

 Location: St Mawes